13 legends who came to the Premier League too late: Schweinsteiger, Zlatan…

 Croatia’s all-time leading goalscorer and a star of the 1998 World Cup, Suker shone in La Liga for Sevilla and Real Madrid before joining Arsenal in 1999.

-Arriving in the Premier League the wrong side of 30, Suker lasted only one season at Highbury before an equally short stint at West Ham.
+Arriving in the Premier League on the wrong side of 30, Suker lasted only one season at Highbury before an equally short stint at West Ham.

 One of the stars of Ajax’s Champions League-winning side of the mid-90s, Litamanen is fondly remembered at Anfield but did not move to England until he was 30 – and injuries meant he missed all three cup finals of the Reds’ 2001 treble.

 He returned to Fulham in 2008 but didn’t even make it onto the pitch once after suffering heart palpitations in training.

 Clearly, Litmanen and England were just not meant to be.

 “Every time I played for Chelsea, I thought, ‘Nice game, beautiful stadium, great crowd, I’m playing well.’
 It was the only time I really had fun.”

 Gullit did not join Chelsea until he was 32, but it didn’t stop him from being named runner-up to Eric Cantona as Footballer of the Year before guiding the Blues to FA Cup glory as player-manager.

 One of the great goalscoring defenders, Hierro joined Youri Djorkaeff and Jay-Jay Okocha in Sam Allardyce’s star-studded Bolton side.